-There is plenty to think about in Melissa Hill's absorbing new novel about the topical and divisive subject of vaccination, writes Avril Hoare.
+There is plenty to think about in Melissa Hill's absorbing novel - now out in paperback - concering the topical and divisive subject of vaccination, writes Avril Hoare.
 It presents both sides of the argument, pro and anti, and leaves it to the reader to decide which side they are on.

 Clara recovers quickly and fully, Rosie becomes gravely ill.
 Their mothers, Madeline and Kate, are the central characters who must deal with the fallout.
-Kate, a recently widowed nurse, is fiercely protective of her only child Rosie.
-Madeline is a popular and successful 'Mummy Blogger' and media personality, who is scornful of so-called 'helicopter' parents who hover over their children in case they get as much as a scraped knee.
+Rosie's mum Kate, a recently widowed nurse, is fiercely protective of her only child.
+Clara's mum Madeline is a popular and successful 'Mummy Blogger' and media personality, who is scornful of so-called 'helicopter' parents who hover over their children in case they get as much as a scraped knee.
 She believes children should be loved but not cossetted.
 Thus two very different parenting styles, written with conviction and crucial to the story.

 With Rosie seriously ill in hospital, Kate, who is distraught, scared and angry, blames Madeline for knowingly sending Clara to school while infected with measles.
 This propels her to make a decision that will change their lives.

 Kate and Madeline are well depicted and both are convincing.
-Thankfully Melissa Hill avoids casting Kate as a sainted mother and Madeline as a cartoon villain, one of the strongest and most satisfying aspects of the book.
+Thankfully, the author avoids casting Kate as a sainted mother and Madeline as a cartoon villain, one of the strongest and most satisfying aspects of the book.
 They both experience anger, sadness, fear, guilt.
 They share a common belief that they are right and the other is wrong.
 Who is?
 Well, that's for readers to decide.

-The arguments on both sides are thought-provoking and Melissa Hill has clearly researched the topic thoroughly.
-She writes with authority about a subject that is controversial and without much grey area.
+The arguments on both sides are thought-provoking, and Melissa Hill has clearly researched the topic thoroughly.
+She writes with authority about a subject that is controversial and without much by way of a grey area.
 At its heart are two women, two parents, dealing with a situation neither believed they ever would have to deal with.